| Introduction Most users at one time or another have

 right are reserved words in MySQL, see http://dev.mysql.com/doc/mysql/en/reserved-words.html

+for the full list of reserved words.
 So how do we determine left and right values?
 We start

 numbering at the leftmost side of the outer node and